-- 1. Investigators from the Law Department, Office of Student Protections and Title IX, or Office of the Inspector General (OIG) ("authorized investigators") may investigate allegations of child abuse or neglect by employees of the Board, employees of a private vendor or contractor, or volunteers. - 2.
-Principals, supervisors, vendors, or contractors must cooperate with authorized investigators by making their employees and volunteers available for interviews, participating in requested interviews and providing requested information and documentation. - 3.
-Employees, volunteers, vendors, and contractors must cooperate fully with authorized investigators.
+- 1. Investigators from the Law Department, Office of Student Protections and Title IX (OSP), or Office of the Inspector General (OIG) ("authorized investigators") may investigate allegations of child abuse or neglect, sexual misconduct, corporal punishent, physical abuse, verbal abuse, and boundary violations by employees of the Board, employees of a private vendor or contractor, or volunteers. - 2.
+Principals, supervisors, vendors, or contractors must cooperate with authorized investigators by making their employees and volunteers available for interviews, participating in requested interviews and providing requested information and documentation.

+3. Employees, volunteers, vendors, and contractors must cooperate fully with authorized investigators.
 Employees who fail to cooperate are subject to appropriate discipline.